mdlacasse/Owl/README.md

 This is exactly where this tool fits it.
 Given your savings and spending desires, it can generate different future realizations of your strategy under different market assumptions, helping to better understand your financial situation.

-The algorithm in Owl is using the open-source HiGHS linear programming solver.
-The complete formulation and detailed description of the undelying mathematical model can be found [here](https://raw.github.com/mdlacasse/Owl/main/docs/owl.pdf).

-Copyright - Martin-D. Lacasse (2024)

 Disclaimers: I am not a financial planner.
 You make your own decisions.
 This program comes with no guarantee.
 Use at your own risk.

 -------------------------------------------------------------------------------------